-What is a Gravity Suit and How Does it Work?
+Gravity Suit – What Is It and How Does It Work?

-First, a bit of disambiguation: we’re not talking about the jet-powered flying suit by a company called Gravity Industries.
-That’s a whole different thing that has almost nothing to do with the kind of gravity suit that an industrial sewing company makes.
+First, a bit of disambiguation regarding gravity suits: we’re not talking about the jet-powered flying suit by a company called Gravity Industries.
+That’s a whole different thing with almost nothing to do with the kind of gravity suit that a custom sewing contract company makes.
 If you’re looking for a way to fly like Iron Man, you’re in the wrong place.

 How G-Forces Work